Understanding Your Bill

 Customer Charge covers some of the fixed costs of maintaining electric service to your home, whether you used any electricity or not.
 These costs include reading your meter and processing your bill.

-Energy Cost Adjustment reflects increases or decreases in the cost of buying energy from independent power producers and in the price of fuel from the levels used to set the Base Fuel Energy Charge in Maui Electric's last completed rate case.
+Energy Cost Adjustment recovers fuel and purchased energy expenses and is increased or decreased monthly in accordance with changes in the cost of purchased energy from independent power producers and in the price of fuel used in our power plants.

 IRP Cost Recovery allows Hawaiian Electric to recover the costs of its long-term energy planning process, Integrated Resource Planning, and the costs of certain energy management programs.